JaJaZauberstab/Charm/README.md

 ## Reporting issues

 If you experience any issue, you can register an issue in this repository.
 If the program has crashed, it is extremely valuable to provide the charm.log file.

+## Known issues
+- Textures will not export if the export path contains a period
+- UI elements do not scale correctly for any resolution other than 1080p
+- API crashes for some people (extremely rare?)
+(Related to DirectXTex)

 ## Screenshots
 <p float="left">